Please refer to the venue's website for a full list of entry terms and conditions!

-Please be advised that Heaps Good is 18+ for Melbourne and Brisbane, and an all ages event for Adelaide.
+Please be advised that Heaps Good is 18+ for Melbourne, and an all ages event for Adelaide.

 All attendees must bring valid ID to gain entry to Heaps Good.
 This isn’t just a ticketing requirement, it’s a legal requirement.
 Even with a valid ticket, you will not be admitted without ID.
 Please be advised that Heaps Good is an all ages event.
 However a valid ID will be required for everyone.

 The following types of ID will be accepted:

 If you are under the age of 18, a student card can be accepted to verify your age but only if it has your date of birth on it and name on it.

 Site Maps, Set Times, Markets, and Food Vendor details will become available closer to the day.

 There will be multiple bars and plenty of food and snack on offer at Heaps Good to be announced closer to event day.
 Plenty of options no matter what your preferences are!